Bill Text: CA SB966 | 2023-2024 | Regular Session | Amended

 Existing law, the Knox-Keene Health Care Service Plan Act of 1975 (the Knox-Keene Act), a violation of which is a crime, provides for the licensure and regulation of health care service plans by the Department of Managed Health Care.
 The Knox-Keene Act requires a pharmacy benefit manager under contract with a health care service plan to, among other things, register with the Department of Managed Health Care.
 Existing law provides for the regulation of health insurers by the Department of Insurance.

-This bill would additionally require a pharmacy benefit manager, as defined by the bill, to apply for and obtain a license from the Department of Insurance to operate as a pharmacy benefit manager. manager on and after January 1, 2026.
-The bill would establish application qualifications and requirements, and would establish an unspecified fee for initial licensure and renewal. require initial license and renewal fees to be collected into the newly created Pharmacy Benefit Manager Fund to be available to the department for use, upon appropriation by the Legislature, for costs related to licensing and regulating pharmacy benefit managers.
+This bill would additionally require a pharmacy benefit manager, as defined, to apply for and obtain a license from the Department of Insurance to operate as a pharmacy benefit manager no later than January 1, 2027.
+The bill would establish application qualifications and requirements, and would require initial license and renewal fees to be collected into the newly created Pharmacy Benefit Manager Account in the Insurance Fund, to be available to the department for use, upon appropriation by the Legislature, as specified, for costs related to licensing and regulating pharmacy benefit managers.

-This bill would require a pharmacy benefit manager, on or before April 1, 2027, and annually thereafter, manager to file with the department a report containing specified information. at specified annual intervals 2 reports, one of which discloses product benefits specific to the purchaser, and the other of which includes information about categories of drugs and the pharmacy benefit manager’s contracts and revenues.
-The bill would specify that the contents of the report shall not reports are not to be disclosed to the public.
-The bill would require the department, on or before August 1, 2027, and annually thereafter, at specified annual intervals, to submit a report 2 reports to the Legislature based on the reports submitted by licensees, pharmacy benefit managers, and would require the department to post the report reports on the department’s internet website.
+This bill would require a pharmacy benefit manager to file with the department at specified annual intervals 2 reports, one of which discloses product benefits specific to the purchaser, and the other of which includes information about categories of drugs and the pharmacy benefit manager’s contracts and revenues.
+The bill would specify that the contents of the reports are not to be disclosed to the public.
+The bill would require the department, at specified annual intervals, to submit 2 reports to the Legislature based on the reports submitted by pharmacy benefit managers, and would require the department to post the reports on the department’s internet website.

-This bill would impose specified duties on pharmacy benefit managers and requirements for pharmacy benefit manager services and pharmacy benefit manager contracts, including prohibiting a pharmacy benefit manager from deriving income from pharmacy benefit management services, except as specified.
+This bill would impose specified duties on pharmacy benefit managers and requirements for pharmacy benefit manager services and pharmacy benefit manager contracts, including requiring the pharmacy benefit manager to use a passthrough pricing model, in which the payment made by the health care service plan or health insurer client to the pharmacy benefit manager for a covered outpatient drug is equivalent to the payment the pharmacy benefit manager makes to the pharmacy or provider for the drug, and is passed through in its entirety by the health care service plan or health insurer client or the pharmacy benefit manager to the pharmacy or provider, as specified.
 The bill would make a violation of the above-specified provisions subject to specified civil penalties.
-The bill would create the Pharmacy Benefit Manager Fines and Penalties Fund, into which fines and administrative penalties would be deposited.
+The bill would establish various filing and service requirements when a proceeding is brought for a violation of specified requirements by a pharmacy benefit manager.
+The bill would create the Pharmacy Benefit Manager Fines and Penalties Account in the General Fund, into which fines and administrative penalties would be deposited.

 Existing law requires a health care service plan contract or health insurance policy that provides coverage for outpatient prescription drugs to cover medically necessary prescription drugs and subjects those policies to certain limitations on cost sharing and the placement of drugs on formularies.
 Existing law limits the maximum amount an enrollee or insured may be required to pay at the point of sale for a covered prescription drug to the lesser of the applicable cost-sharing amount or the retail price, and requires that payment apply to the applicable deductible.
 Existing law requires a plan or insurer that reports rate information to report specified prescription drug information to the relevant department no later than October 1 of each year.

-This bill would require prohibit a health care service plan contract or health insurance policy issued, amended, or renewed on or after January 1, 2025, that provides prescription drug coverage to calculate from calculating an enrollee or insured’s cost sharing amount, including deductible and coinsurance, based exclusively on its negotiated rate at an amount that exceeds the actual rate paid for the prescription drug.
+This bill would prohibit a health care service plan contract or health insurance policy issued, amended, or renewed on or after January 1, 2025, that provides prescription drug coverage from calculating an enrollee or insured’s cost sharing at an amount that exceeds the actual rate paid for the prescription drug.
 The bill, for a preexisting contract between a pharmacy benefit manager and a health care service plan or health insurer authorizing spread pricing, would prohibit an amendment or renewal of the contract from authorizing spread pricing.
 The bill would prohibit a contract between a pharmacy benefit manager and a health care service plan or health insurer that is executed on or after January 1, 2025, from authorizing spread pricing.
 The bill would require a plan or insurer to include additional information in its annual prescription drug data reporting, including the aggregate amount of rebates received by the pharmacy benefit manager for each drug.
 By expanding the scope of a crime under the Knox-Keene Act, the bill would impose a state-mandated local program.

 This bill would declare that it shall not narrow, abrogate, or otherwise alter the authority of the Attorney General to maintain or restore competitive markets and prosecute state and federal antitrust and unfair competition violations, and would declare that the provisions of this bill are severable.